Applying to LMU Law

 3. Register for the Credential Assembly Service (CAS)

 The LSAC’s Credential Assembly Service (CAS) is a central repository where applicants can submit academic information and other pertinent items for submission to law schools.
-The current fee to register for CAS is $175.
-An applicant must also pay a report fee (currently $30) for each school he or she wants the CAS to send a law school/CAS report.
+The current fee to register for CAS is $195.
+An applicant must also pay a law school report fee (currently $45) for each school he or she wants the CAS to send a law school/CAS report.
 Nearly all law schools require applicants to use the CAS.

 4. Request official transcripts be sent to the CAS